Ideas

 This method is opt-in so users are less likely to accidentally hit it and get confused.
 Moreover, it largely follows the already-established type inference and generalization rules for . on fields.

 1. We can choose to never generalize and always issue an error if there are more than two functions that may match in scope.
-If the user still wishes to allow such functionality, they must use traits and impl the trait for each combination of types they want.
+If the user still wishes to allow such functionality, they must use abilities and implement the ability for each combination of types they want.
 This approach is less compatible with type inference and may lead to users avoiding type inference to be able to use overloading.
 It may also be a stumbling block for new programmers, though both of these proposals realistically may be.

 Compile-time Code Execution and Macros